Australia's newest bookmaker!

 - No live chat option

-Neds is the latest Australian-owned and operated bookmaker which is taking the punting game by storm.
+is one the latest Australian-owned and operated bookmaker which is taking the punting game by storm.

 Shannon was able to take the best parts of both Bookmaker and Ladbrokes and turn them into his ultimate project, Neds, which has all the makings of becoming one of Australia’s best bookmakers.